GLOBALIZATION

 The vertical integration of the wood products industry "is probably the single most recognized characteristic of the industry" -- for example, most paper sales are by corporations which also control timberland.
 Now the horizontal integration of the industry is also being completed, as corporations like International Paper spread their operations to dozens of countries."

-The reason why we mention the forest products industry in a Canadian course on International Business is because it was the rich forests of Canada which was one of the biggest incentives for European explorers to investigate the waterways of our country as a way to ship back load after load of logs to Europe for the French and British navy.
+• it was the rich forests of Canada which were one of the big incentives for European explorers to investigate the waterways of our country as a way to ship back logs to Europe for the French and British navy.

 .